FabricaIO/FabricaIO-App/README.md

 This app is used to setup and configure you Fabrica-IO project.
 For details on installing and using app, please refer to the [wiki](https://github.com/FabricaIO/FabricaIO-App/wiki/App-Usage).

+> [!CAUTION]
+> This app is currently in very early development.
+It is unoptimized, unrefined, and subject to frequent and potentially breaking changes.
+There is no input validation, so this app should be used with caution.

 ## Installation

 Follow the [setup instructions](https://github.com/FabricaIO/FabricaIO-App/wiki/App-Usage#setup) to install the app.
 If you'd like to contribute as a developer, or build from source, see the instructions below.